sensu/sensu-chef/README.md

 * `default.sensu.log.directory` - Directory to store Sensu logs (defaults to "/var/log/sensu")
 * `default.sensu.ssl` - If true, Sensu and RabbitMQ will use SSL encryption (defaults to true)
 * `default.sensu.sudoers` - If true, adds Sensu sudoers config to /etc/sudoers.d/sensu (defaults to false)
-* `default.sensu.firewall` - If true, will configure iptables for each sensu component - requires the iptables cookbook to be available (defaults to false)
 * `default.sensu.package.unstable` - If true, will allow for the installation of unstable packages (defaults to false)

 rabbitmq